• Home

 For additional about shooting USPSA/IPSC Matches contact

-Tom Ross at A6GATOR@comcast.net
+Lynn Jones at b.lynnjones@gmail.com

 A chamber flag is required for all guns at MSSA ranges.
 The club house sells them for $1.00 each if you need them.
 Pick them up before the match.